jycr/sonar-l10n-fr/README.md

 Have question or feedback?
 To provide feedback (request a feature, report a bug etc.) use the [SonarQube Google Group](https://groups.google.com/forum/#!forum/sonarqube).
 Please do not forget to specify the language pack (French!), plugin version and SonarQube version.
 If you have a question on how to use plugin, direct it to [StackOverflow](http://stackoverflow.com/questions/tagged/sonarqube) tagged `sonarqube`.

+# Contributing

+### Topic in SonarQube Google Group
+To request a new feature, please create a new thread in [SonarQube Google Group](https://groups.google.com/forum/#!forum/sonarqube).
+Even if you plan to implement it yourself and submit it back to the community, please start a new thread first to be sure that we can use it.

+### Pull Request (PR)
+To submit a contribution, create a pull request for this repository.
+Please make sure that you follow our [code style](https://github.com/SonarSource/sonar-developer-toolset#code-style) and all [tests](#testing) are passing (Travis build is created for each PR).